AbolarinMary/LITA-SALES-PROJECT/README.md

 ### Project Objectives
 ---

+.
 To Utilize pivot tables to summarize total sales by product, region, and month, providing a clear overview of performance.

+.
 To Employ Excel formulas to derive key metrics such as average sales per product and total revenue by region, offering deeper insights into sales dynamics.

+.
 To Create additional reports to highlight interesting trends or anomalies in the sales data.

+.
 To Retrieve total sales for each product category.

+.
 To Count sales transactions per region to gauge activity levels.

+.
 To Identify the highest-selling product based on total sales value.

+.
 To Calculate total revenue per product to assess profitability.

+.
 To aggregate monthly sales totals for the current year to identify trends.

+.
 To determine the top 5 customers by total purchase amount to understand customer value.

+.
 To calculate the percentage of total sales contributed by each region for a comparative view.

+.
 To identify products with no sales in the last quarter to flag potential issues.

+.
 To develop an interactive Power BI dashboard that encapsulates the insights gained from both Excel and SQL analyses.

+.
 To identify sales overview to provide a snapshot of overall performance.

+.
 To identify top-performing products to highlight key drivers of revenue.

+.
 To identify regional breakdowns to analyze sales distribution and performance across different areas.

 This structured approach aims to deliver a comprehensive understanding of sales performance,facilitating data-driven decision-making for future strategies

-**Data Source**
+### Data Source
+---

 The datasets of this project was provided by ladies in tech africa as an assignment for analytic purpose.

-**Dataset**
+### Dataset
+---

 The dataset used for this project contains the following fields:

+.
 OrderID: A unique identifier assigned to each order for tracking and reference.

+.
 Customer Id: A unique identifier for each customer, used to distinguish them within the database.

+.
 Product: The item or service being sold in the order.

+.
 Region: The geographic area where the order was placed or fulfilled.

+.
 OrderDate: The date when the order was placed by the customer.

+.
 Quantity: The number of units of the product ordered.

+.
 UnitPrice: The price per individual unit of the product.

+.
 Revenue: The total income generated from the order, calculated as Quantity × UnitPrice.

-**Tools used**
+### Tools used

 1. Excel

+.
 Purpose: Excel is great for initial data exploration and quick analysis.

+.
 It allows for easy manipulation of data and visualization through pivot tables and charts.

 2. SQL

+.
 Purpose: SQL is ideal for querying large datasets efficiently and performing complex analyses.

+.
 It provides a robust framework for data manipulation and retrieval.

 3. Power BI

+.
 Purpose: Power BI is designed for data visualization and business intelligence, allowing users to create interactive reports and dashboards.
 It makes it easier to communicate insights derived from data.

 4. Github

-Purpose: Github is iseal for portfolio building and public showcasing of the work done.
+.
+Purpose: Github is ideal for portfolio building and public showcasing of the work done.

-##**Data Cleaning and Preparation**
+### Data Cleaning and Preparation
+---

 Data cleaning is a crucial step in the data analysis process that ensures data is accurate, consistent, and complete.
 Here are some steps you can take to clean data for analysis: